mcealera/amazon-connect-workshop/README.md

 1. Log into the Connect dashboard.
 2. Navigate to Routing > Flows and open TransferToQueue
-3. Under Set, find the Set Logging Behavior and insert it right after the Start block.
+3. Under Set, find the Set Logging Behavior block and insert it right after the Start block.
-4. Under Integrate, find the Invoke AWS Lambda Function and insert it after the Logging behavior.
+4. Under Integrate, find the Invoke AWS Lambda Function block and insert it after the Logging Behavior block.
 Click the block and select the getCustomers Lambda and increase the timeout to 8 seconds.
 If you cannot see the Lambda, make sure you granted the correct permissions as instructed in the previous section.

 ![](images/lambdaResponse.png)